Aradhana (1969 film): Production

 The film was scripted by Sachin Bhowmick.
 The theme of the movie was based on the 1946 film To Each His Own.
 A day prior to the shooting of Aradhana, producer Surinder Kapoor showed Samanta his latest film, Ek Shrimaan Ek Shrimati with Shashi Kapoor as the lead, which was also written by Sachin Bhowmick.
 Much to his surprise, this film had a similar ending to his own film.
 The following day, Samanta decided to scrap his film, when writers Gulshan Nanda and Madhusudan Kalelkar visited his office.
 Upon hearing the issue, it was Gulshan Nanda who suggested to have a double role of father and son in the film.
 Originally, the first hero was to die by the interval and a new hero was to step in.
 The same evening, while Aradhana was being cancelled, Nanda recited a story of Kati Patang to Samanta, which he instantly liked, so for the next couple of hours they first rewrote the second half of Aradhana, and subsequently went on to discuss Kati Patang.
 The "Roop Tera Mastana" song sequence, which lasted more than three minutes and 30 seconds, was filmed in a single take.
 Sharmila Tagore believes this was done due to time constraints.
-Shakti Samanta reminisces in an interview that he suggested to Rajesh Khanna that he mimic Devanand in his second role as a son.
+Shakti Samanta reminisces in an interview that he suggested to Rajesh Khanna that he mimic Dev Anand in his second role as a son.
 He did and it clicked.

 Soundtrack

 The soundtrack of the film was composed by S. D. Burman, with lyrics by Anand Bakshi.
-Sachin Dev Burman had written the music for the songs of Aradhana with his son, Rahul Dev Burman, and completed the recording of the songs in the voices of Kishore Kumar, Lata Mangeshkar, Asha Bhonsle, Mohd.
-Rafi and S.D.
-Burman himself.
+Sachin Dev Burman had written the music for the songs of Aradhana.
+Rahul Dev Burman was the Assistant Music Director in this film.
+His main work was on arrangement, background score and improvising some tunes for the singer and helping his father in the process.
+All the tunes were composed by Sachin Dev Burman.
+Sachin Dev Burman himself was instrumental in putting up Kishore Kumar for the rising star Rajesh Khanna.
+It was the third best-selling Hindi film album of the 1960s, behind Sangam and Mere Mehboob.

-In "Roop Tera Mastana", Kersi Lord played the accordion, Homi Mullan played the duggi and Manohari Singh played the saxophone.
+In "Roop Tera Mastana", Kersi Lord played the accordion, Homi Mullan played the duggi, Manohari Singh played the saxophone and Buji Lord played the vibraphone.
 This track was also reused in Tamil Remix Version as "Jean Pants" sung by K.S.
 Chithra and Stylebhai.